 Moderation Management: A Harm-Reducing Alternative to AA

-Although 12-Step programs are popular, they aren’t the only option for long-term control of substance abuse.
-Moderation Management is another support group that encourages its members to consider harm reduction instead of abstinence.
+Although Florida 12-step recovery programs are popular, they aren’t the only option for long-term control of substance abuse.
+Moderation management is another support group that encourages its members to consider harm reduction instead of abstinence.

 Regardless of Long-Term Plans, It All Starts with Medical Detox

-Choosing between the 12-Step system and Moderation Management to deal with alcoholism is a decision that should be discussed with addiction professionals.
+Choosing between moderation management vs. 12-step recovery to deal with alcoholism is a decision that should be discussed with addiction professionals.
 However, regardless of what method you choose, making a change and getting in control of your drinking or drug use is the best decision for your health and well-being.
-Medical alcohol detox programs are a great way to kick off a change in your lifestyle.
+Start your journey to recovery with the following programs:

-With two detox center locations in Florida, Serenity House Detox offers the highest level of alcohol detox care to be found anywhere.
-Contact Serenity House Detox today at 866-294-5306 to learn about how professional drug and alcohol detox services in Florida can help you successfully recover from alcohol addiction.
+With multiple detox center locations in Florida, Serenity House Detox offers the highest level of alcohol detox care to be found anywhere.
+Contact Serenity House Detox today at 866.294.5306 to learn about how professional drug and alcohol detox services in Florida can help you successfully recover from alcohol addiction.